 Vosfox Medical offer medical 3D printing services.
-Printing can be done inside an ISO Class 7 cleanroom or in a clean, but uncontrolled production space.
-We make medical devices or components and soon also pharmaceutical devices or implants in a GMP cleanroom.
-We currently have the following 3D printing technologies.
+Printing can be done inside an ISO Class 7 cleanroom or in a clean but uncontrolled production space.
+We make medical devices and components using the following 3D printing technologies.

 - Fused Deposition Modelling (FDM) or also called fused filament fabrication (FFF)